-- Use 'Ms' instead of 'Miss' or 'Mrs' unless you know the martial status of an individual or have confirmation of how they would prefer to be referred to - A new gender-neutral title 'Mx' is now being widely used by the Government and many businesses in the UK - Terms like 'policeman' imply that the occupation is exclusively male.
-Use terms such as 'police officer', 'firefighter' and 'sales person' - Avoid describing someone as trans unless that is how the person identifies and is comfortable with sharing.
-Do not try and compliment them by drawing attention to them being trans person - There are three common gender pronouns: 1) she/her/hers 2) he/him/his 3) they/them/theirs Use 'they' (rather than his or her) when unsure of someone's pronouns.
-It is okay to ask which gender pronouns they identify with.
-For example, "Hi, I'm Sam, and I use the pronouns she/her/hers.
-What about you?" - Biological sex refers to a person's physical anatomy.
-In most cases the terms male and female will cover biological sex but there are a range of other variations in "anatomy and chromosomal makeup" which will require an additional classification such as intersex.
+- Use 'Ms' instead of 'Miss' or 'Mrs' unless you know the martial status of an individual or have confirmation of how they would prefer to be referred to. - A new gender-neutral title 'Mx' is now being widely used by the Government and many businesses in the UK. - Terms like 'policeman' imply that the occupation is exclusively male.
+Use terms such as 'police officer', 'firefighter' and 'sales person'. - There are three common gender pronouns: 1) she/her/hers 2) he/him/his 3) they/them/theirs Use 'they' (rather than his or her) when unsure of someone's pronouns.
+Some people may prefer to use multiple pronouns, whilst others may prefer none.
+It is okay to ask which gender pronouns they identify with, we advise starting by offering your own: for example, "Hi, I'm Sam, and I use she/her/hers pronouns.
+What about you?". - Biological sex refers to a person's physical anatomy.
+In most cases the terms male and female will cover biological sex but there are a range of other variations in anatomy and chromosomal makeup which will require an additional classification such as intersex.
 Intersex refers to a range of physical, hormonal, or genetic features, present but not necessarily evident at birth, which are neither wholly female nor wholly male or are a combination of female and male - Gender and gender identity is complicated.
 It is the way that an individual describes themselves and identifies with a gender category.
 A person's identity may or may not correspond with their biological sex and is quite separate and distinct from their sexual orientation.
 It is also not fully covered by the standard Male and Female categories.
 The wide range of non-binary gender identities means that some people may identify as male or female and some may identify with an alternative third option gender identity such as transgender.
 Other identities may include polygender, intergender, nongender, agender or transsexual.
-In short, gender identity may not be static, and it can be complex - Transgender is a term generally used to refer to transgender or transsexual people where a person's gender identity differs from their sex recorded at birth
+In short, gender identity may not be static, and it can be complex. - Transgender is a term generally used to refer to transgender or transsexual people where a person's gender identity differs from their sex recorded at birth. - Avoid describing someone as trans unless that is how the person identifies and is comfortable with sharing.
+Do not try and compliment them by drawing attention to them being trans person.